jamesapcooper/jamesapcooper.github.io-src/content/post/worship-service.md

     the whole congregation and the people of God of all ages.
 This united confession prepares the congregation for the Lord’s Supper, in which they will as one confessing body partake of the body and blood the Lord.
-I have not specified a particular creed, though the sake of memorization I would keep the number of creeds used from week to week small.
-I would personally recommend the Apostles Creed, the Nicene Creed, and the Athanasian Creed.
+I would not repeat the same creed every week, but for the sake of memorization I would also keep the number of creeds used small.
+	I would personally recommend the Apostles’ Creed, the Nicene Creed, and the Athanasian Creed.

 [^14]: Having confessed the essentials of the faith, those for whom such
-    a confession is not true are warmed against partaking unworthily, are those in unrepentant sin and unreconciled relationships (which are also denials of the truths expressed in the creed).
+    a confession is not true are warmed against partaking unworthily, as are those in unrepentant sin and unreconciled relationships (which are likewise denials of the truths expressed in the creed).

 [^15]: The words of institution provide both the remembrance and the
     command to celebrate the supper.
 The words themselves do not